sourcecred/sourcecred/src/plugins/github/README.md

 A comment on an issue, pull request, or pull request review.
 Comments are connected to their author(s), to entities they reference, and to their 'parent' (the containing issue, pull, or review).
-If a positive weight is set on comments, then every comment will mint cred.
-This can be absued by spammers, and also may encourage long bikeshedding discussions or flame wars.

 ### Commit

 A commit is a Git commit, as discovered via the GitHub API, e.g. [this commit].
 We currently enumerate every commit that is in the history of the `master` branch.
-We added commits back when we had a Git plugin; since we've disabled that plugin, commits are no longer well supported.
-Commits are connected to their author(s), to entities they reference, to their parent and child commits, and to the pull that merged them (if any).
-If a positive weight is set on commits, then every commit will mint cred.
-This is not recommended, since commits are not well-supported.

-Commits will become useful once we re-implement a Git plugin, perhaps with directory and file tracking.
-Until then, we may deprecate them since they don't add much to the plugin at the moment.
+Commits currently do not add much value in the cred graph, because they are not meaningfully connected to the contents of the commits.
+For example, it would be great if a code module flowed cred to commits that implemented or modified the module, which could then flow to the pull requests that added those commits.
+In this case, we would be making meaningful use of having commits in the graph.

+However, as of March 2020, we do not track cred at the module, file, or directory level.
+Because of this, commits do not add much value beyond their connections to pull requests (which are already in the graph).

 [this commit]: https://github.com/sourcecred/sourcecred/commit/94b04541514b991c304616aadfcb417a19871e82